Erich Meyerhoff Prize

 - Style (clarity, appearance, conciseness, structure).

 The recipient will be notified in March before the annual meeting at which the presentation will be made.
+The author of the winning essay receives complimentary registration to the annual meeting, a certificate at the association’s annual meeting, and a cash award of $500 after the annual meeting.
 The recipient assumes all costs of attending the meeting (except meeting registration) and the ceremony at which the presentation is made.
 If there are no appropriate candidates, the association may elect not to grant the award in a given year.

 Ready to Submit an Application?

-The 2017 Meyerhoff Prize application process is now closed.
+The Meyerhoff Prize application process is now CLOSED.
 2018 applications will be accepted starting in August 2017.

 Past Award Recipients